WELCOME TO

 - Anti-mutagenic to help inhibit cell mutation, including cancer cells

-If you’re a medical patient and you plan on visiting one of our RISE locations, ask your patient care specialist about the terpenes in your desired cannabis strain and how its terpene profile may work for you and your condition.
+The next time you visit a medical cannabis dispensary, such as one of our several RISE locations, ask your patient care specialist about the terpenes in your desired cannabis strain and how its terpene profile may work for you and your condition..

-With more than 200 different terpenes in cannabis strains around the world, it can take some experimentation to pinpoint which aromatic compounds you prefer, or which could be best for your specific needs.
+With more than 200 different terpenes in cannabis strains around the world, it can be difficult to pinpoint which aromatic compounds you prefer or which could be best for your specific needs.
 That’s what we’re here for!
-If you have more questions about terpenes in cannabis, feel free to chat with one of our knowledgeable patient care specialists at your local RISE dispensary today.
+If you have more questions about terpenes in cannabis, don’t be afraid to talk to one of our knowledgeable patient care specialists at your local RISE Dispensary today.

 No. On their own, terpenes cannot get you high.